540co/ads-bpa/server/docs/payloads/get_reactions.md

 ### URL Parameters

-Below is a list URL parameters that may/must be passed to a request to this list resource
+Below is a list of URL parameters that may/must be passed to a request to this list resource

 | Parameter | Required? | Type |  Description |
 |-----------|-----------|------|--------------|